bzollern/bzollern.github.io/_posts/2023-01-19-2023-MIT-Mystery-Hunt.md

 This reveals a suite of four minipuzzles.
 I bounced off all of them (besides contributing one answer to the second drive after some teammates found a constellation connection), and there were really only two things left to work on.

-So I linked up with the crew solving the Hall of Innovation, which had made considerable progress.
+So I linked up with the crew solving the [Hall of Innovation](https://interestingthings.museum/rounds/innovation), which had made considerable progress in the meantime.

 <details>
 <summary>Spoilers for the Hall of Innovation</summary>

 The Hall of Innovation had opened up while I was asleep, and involved a number of "gizmos" scattered around the factory floor.
 Whenever a gizmo was interacted with, it would change the content of some puzzles in the Innovation Round in a predictable manner.
 This also changed its answer, which could take the form of gibberish, the empty string, or simply not exist at all.

-The team has, at this point, documented the effects of the nine gizmos on most of the puzzles in the round, had the correct extraction for five of the seven puzzles, and even deduced configurations that would allow for some of the puzzles to output reasonable answers (notably image ID and numberlink, with word search well on its way).
+The team has, at this point, documented the effects of the nine gizmos on most of the puzzles in the round, had the correct extraction for five of the seven puzzles, and even deduced configurations that would allow for some of the puzzles to output reasonable answers (notably Image ID and Numberlink, with Word Search well on its way).
 In the meantime, though, they were trying to extract from everything else in order to reach the meta.

 This happens around 22:30, which immediately confirms the prevailing theory and also is immediately solvable without having the other five answers.
 Whereupon the answer checker tells us to factcheck the puzzles first.